walkerleigh/esphome_samsung_ac/readme.md

 ## NASA vs Non NASA

 It took me a while to figure out what the difference is.
 NASA is the new wire protocol which Samsung uses for their AC systems.
-The old units are using the so-called Non NASA protocol.
-The protocols share some aspects like the start and end byte.
+The older units use the so-called Non NASA protocol.
+The protocols share some aspects like the start and end bytes.
 But the newer NASA protocol is more complex and allows more data to be transferred and more units to communicate.

 ### NASA